tarunsachdeva/blog/_drafts/web3-tokens.markdown

 ---
 layout: post
-title:  "Web 3: Tokens"
+title:  "Web 3"
 date:   2018-09-06 12:00:00 -0500
 categories: code
-draft: false
+draft: true
 ---

 * Value and Digital Ownership - I'll examine the how value is built on the incorruptibility promise of the blockchain.
 This gives rise to transfer and ownership of digital assets (fungible and non-fungible).
 In this week, I'll also look at how the blockchain is making money a "native function of the internet".